Less Waiting. Extended Hours. Shorter Trip Time.

 These are the guiding pillars of the Reinventing Metro Plan.
-The Plan outlines concepts for the transit improvements that are possible with new sales tax funding at the 0.5% to 1.0% levels.
+The Plan outlines concepts for the transit improvements that are possible with new sales tax funding at the 0.8% level.

 The objectives of the plan are financial sustainability, improved service frequency, longer service hours, and shorter trip times for customers.
-Depending on the level of sales tax, various improvements including the implementation of Bus Rapid Transit corridors becomes possible.
+Various improvements including the implementation of Bus Rapid Transit corridors becomes possible.

 When Metro was formed in 1973, Hamilton County was a different place.
 Most people worked downtown and lived in nearby suburbs, so Metro's hub-and-spoke transit system met their needs.
 Today, our region has changed, but Metro has not because of an unsustainable funding model.
 Reliant on a city-based earnings tax, Metro is efficiently run but does not connect enough people to available jobs and much-needed service in our region.